AdaCore/gnatstudio/docs/users_guide/debugging.rst

     next).

   * An icon representing an 'X'.
-    You can click on this icon to close/delete any box.
+    Click on this to close and delete any box.

 * A main area.

   The main area will display the data value hierarchically in a language-sensitive manner.
 The canvas knows about data structures of various languages (e.g `C`, `Ada`, `C++`) and organizes them accordingly.
-  For example, each field of a record/struct/class or each item of an array will be displayed separately.
+For example, each field of a record, struct, or class or each item of an array will be displayed separately.
 For each subcomponent, a thin box is displayed to separate it from other components.

-A contextual menu, that takes into account the current component selected by the mouse, gives access to the following options:
+A contextual menu, that takes into account the current component selected by the pointer, gives access to the following options:

 :menuselection:`Close *component*`
   Closes the selected item.

 :menuselection:`Hide all *component*`
   Hides all subcomponents of the selected item.
-To select a particular field or item in a record/array, move the cursor over the name of this component, not over the box containing the values for this item.
+To select a particular field or item in a record or array, move the pointer over the name of the component, not over the box containing its values.

 :menuselection:`Show all *component*`
   Shows all subcomponents of the selected item.